Mindfulness and Movement: Exploring Charlotte’s Growing Addiction Recovery Yoga Scene

 Benefits of yoga for addiction recovery

 Yoga contributes to addiction recovery through promoting both physical health and mental health.
 Yoga also has indirect impacts that can improve an individual’s overall quality of life.
-For example, American Addiction Centers found that yoga please individuals to improve their eating habits that promotes higher quality of sleep.
+Several have found that yoga helps individuals improve their eating habits, which promotes a higher quality of sleep.

 Other potential benefits of yoga include: